Whether you are engaged, just married, or have been married a long time, you should read this post with 10 pieces of important advice for newlyweds.

 A wife’s opinion of her husband is the most important thing in the world to him.
 He wants to please her.
 Just one word or glance has the power to make him feel as though he can conquer the world or as if he is a dismal failure.

 Please remember that next time he does something silly and you just want to “go off” at him.
-He didn’t mean it.
-He loves you.
+He didn’t mean it and he loves you.
 He only wants to make you happy.

 Yes, I know that we all know that we’re children of God.
 We sing a hymn to that effect often.
 But your husband is an individual, beloved child of Heavenly Father.
 And as discussed in the last point, he is also been placed in an extremely vulnerable position by being married to you.
 You have so much power in his life now.